eugenwintersberger/pnitools/doc/source/installation.rst

 Stable releases are available as tarballs from the `releases site`_ on GitHub.

 I strongly recommend to use the code directly from the GIT repository.
-The
-@emph{stable} branch always provides the latest release with all the bugfixes and is guaranteed to build.
+The stable branch always provides the latest release with all the bugfixes and is guaranteed to build.
 To get the code from GIT use

 .. code-block:: bash